Violence against women definition

 Violence against women means all acts of gender-based violence that re- sult in, or are likely to result in, physical, sexual, psychological or economic harm or suffering to women, whether occurring in public or in private life;

-Violence against women means any act of gender−based violence that results in, or is likely to result in, physical, sexual, or psychological harm or suffering to women and girls, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life, and also notes the economic and social harm caused by violence.”
+Violence against women means any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivations of liberty, whether occurring in public or private life.
+3 GBV can affect women and men (girls and boys), however all over the world women and girls are main targets of GBV.

 Violence against women means all acts of gender-based violence that result in, or are likely to result in, physical, sexual, psychological or economic harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.8 Sometimes, the phrase “gender-based violence” is used to denote violence against women.
 Gender-based violence is violence that is directed against a person because of that person’s gender, gender identity or gender expression or that affects persons of a particular gender disproportionately.
 It may result in physical, sexual, emotional or psychological harm, or economic loss, to the victim.9 Gender-based violence reflects and reinforces inequality between men and women and includes violence in close relationships, sexual violence, trafficking in human beings, slavery, and different forms of harmful practices, such as forced marriages, female genital mutilation and so-called “honour crimes”.10